Trauma Counselling

 This doesn't necessarily mean you need 'trauma counselling'.
 However, you can rest assured that our therapists can address underlying experiences that were traumatic if you find yourself coming up against that in the course of therapy.

 It is best to think of it in layers.
 We start with the layer you are most concerned about.
-Even if you are aware of an event/s in your life and you think you need to address it, trying to go there immediately is likely to find yourself bumping up against the layers of protection and avoidance that are common.
+Even if you are aware of an event/s in your life that you think you need to address, trying to go there immediately is likely to find yourself bumping up against the layers of protection and avoidance that are common.

 So, whether you are struggling with relationships, depression/anxiety, self-esteem, important decisions, or emotional overwhelm.
-The main considerations are going to be do I need to work on myself, or on my relationship (couples counselling) as a place to start and then who do I want to work with.
+The main considerations are going to be, do I need to work on myself, or on my relationship (couples counselling)?
+Starting here and then, who do I want to work with?

 Here are a few things that we strive for in providing Trauma Counselling